-- If it comes on while driving: If the Check Engine Light comes on while you’re driving, it can be unnerving.
+If the check engine light comes on while you’re driving, it can be unnerving.
 Don’t panic, though.
 Take a moment to see if the car is driving any differently than normal.
 Is it bucking?
 Surging?
 Are there any unusual sounds?
 If nothing seems out of the ordinary, you can continue driving the car.
-It could be anything from a failed oxygen sensor to a bad MAF sensor.
-It could also mean that your catalytic converter has given up the ghost.
+It could be anything from a faulty oxygen sensor to a bad MAF sensor.
+It could also mean your catalytic converter has given up the ghost.